hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

     -   Dockerfile

 The Quantile_Mapping_OP.py script accesses the the SAPPHIRE Data Gateway and downloads the ERA5 ECMWF IFS control member and ensemble forecast.
-Afterwards it can perform a downscaling from a set of previously fitted parameters, these downscaling is performed with a parametric transformations where the new transformed value is obtained by the formula $y = a*x^b$ (<https://search.r-project.org/CRAN/refmans/qmap/html/fitqmapptf.html>).
-In case there are nan values in the forcing data, we fill them by taking the last available observation.
+Afterwards it can perform a downscaling from a set of previously fitted parameters, these downscaling is performed with a parametric transformations where the new transformed value is obtained by the formula $y = a*x^b$ in the [fitQmap](#https://search.r-project.org/CRAN/refmans/qmap/html/fitqmapptf.html) package in R. In case there are nan values in the forcing data, we fill them by taking the last available observation.
 Alltough it is not expected to have any missing values in the forcing.

 The get_era5_reanalysis_data.py is an initialization file.
 It also accesses the data-gateway and pulls the ERA5 Land Reanalysis data for a provided time window and a given HRU.
 It also performs the downscaling on this data.
 The reason behind this script is, to obtain a file where we have past forcing data saved to perform for example hindcasts.

 The extend_era5_reanalysis.py file is used operationally to append the latest ERA5 Land Reanalysis data to the hindcast forcing file.
 It reads in the hindcast file and the operational forcing data, combines them and removes dublicates.

-#### Prerequisites {#prerequisites-2}
+#### Prerequisites

 [Open ECMWF weather forecasts](https://www.ecmwf.int/en/forecasts/datasets/open-data) and results of the [TopoPyScale Snow model](https://topopyscale.readthedocs.io/en/latest/) are pre-processed for hydrological modelling with the SAPPHIRE Data Gateway (TODO: publish once development completed).
 If you wish to use weather and snow forecast data in the SAPPHIRE Forecast Tools, you will have to install the SAPPHIRE Data Gateway and the [SAPPHIRE data gateway client](https://github.com/hydrosolutions/sapphire-dg-client) by following the installation instructions provided in the repositories.